Nachtalb/chatgpt_telegram/README.md

 and `teardown` which are run after the bot has been started, before it's stopped and before the whole manager is stopped (eg. when using CTRL-C).

 Last but not least add an entry in the `config.json`.
+Whereas the arguments and the auto_start are optional.
+Auto start is by default off.

 ## Usage